jbreeden/lamina/README.md

 Running the Samples
 -------------------

-After installing lamina, you can run any of the included samples (in the `samples/` directory where you downloaded the `binaries-win` branch) by running `lamina` in the containing folder.
+After installing lamina, you can run any of the included samples (in the `samples/` directory where you downloaded the binaries) by running `lamina` in the containing folder.
 (Some samples will expect you to have Ruby installed).

 Ex: